Review | Apple’s big week of tiny product upgrades: Here’s what’s worth your money — and not

 AirPods

-Over the last two and a half years, AirPods have grown from the butt of jokes (“Are those Q-Tips hanging out your ears?”) to the favorite product of commuters and people who spend all day on the phone.
+Over the past two-and-a-half years, AirPods have grown from the butt of jokes (“Are those Q-Tips hanging out your ears?”) to the favorite product of commuters and people who spend all day on the phone.
 But the 2019 update (priced $159 to $199) doesn’t move the needle much on simplicity — or make them work for more people.

-What’s good: The battery in the second-generation AirPods promise an hour more of talking time, thanks to a more-efficient processor.
-This is useful if the primary purpose of your AirPods is making calls, but probably won’t matter much for listening to music.
-(Even the first-generation AirPods could last up to 5 hours at a time for streaming music.)
+What’s good: The battery in the second-generation AirPods promises an hour more of talking time, thanks to a more-efficient processor.
+This is useful if the primary purpose of your AirPods is making calls, but it probably won’t matter much for listening to music.
+(Even the first-generation AirPods could last up to five hours at a time for streaming music.)

 A nice to have: For $40 more, you can now get AirPods in a case that charges wirelessly.
 To take advantage of this, you’ll need to have access to wireless charging pads — which are still few and far between.
 You can use first-generation AirPods with the new wireless-charging case, sold separately for $79.